winesapOS/winesapOS/README.md

     - [Oversteer](https://github.com/berarma/oversteer) is provided for managing racing wheels and related accessories.
 - **Steam Deck look and feel**.
     - [Gamescope Session](https://github.com/ChimeraOS/gamescope-session) is provided to replicate the "Game Mode" from the Steam Deck.
-    - Desktop Steam client runs with the Steam Deck UI in windowed mode.
-    - KDE Plasma desktop environment uses Valve's Vapor theme.
+    - KDE Plasma desktop environment is used.
 - **Minimize writes** to the drive to improve its longevity.
     - Root file system is mounted with the options `noatime` and `nodiratime` to not write the access times for files and directories.
     - Temporary directories with heavy writes (`/tmp/`, `/var/log/`, and `/var/tmp/`) are mounted as RAM-only file systems.